docker/docs/content/desktop/install/windows-install.md

 {{< /tab >}}
 {{< tab name="Hyper-V backend and Windows containers" >}}

 - Windows 11 64-bit: Pro version 21H2 or higher, or Enterprise or Education version 21H2 or higher.
-Note: Education editions only support Linux containers.
-Pro and Enterprise editions support Windows containers and Linux containers.
 - Windows 10 64-bit: Pro 21H2 (build 19045) or higher, or Enterprise or Education 21H2 (build 19045) or higher.
-Note: Education editions only support Linux containers.
-Pro and Enterprise editions support Windows containers and Linux containers.

   For Windows 10 and Windows 11 Home, see the system requirements in the WSL 2 backend tab.